What Is Site Reliability Engineering

-“Operations is a Software problem”
+1. “Operations is a Software problem”

-Because everything related to IT, actually hold a software running in the background.
-Thereby, while Site Reliability Engineers (SRE) creating solutions to their issues, they should use the principles of software engineering.
+Because everything related to IT, actually is running a software in the background.
+Thereby, while Site Reliability Engineers (SRE) create solutions to their issues, they should use the principles of software engineering.

-“Manage by Service Level Objectives(SLOs)”
+2.“Manage by Service Level Objectives(SLOs)”

-“Work to minimize toil”
+3. “Work to minimize toil”

 In this way, for example, you would add 100 servers to your 500 potentially problematic servers and you would have encountered to 600 potential problems.

-“Automate this year’s job away”
+4. “Automate this year’s job away”